 Another option he suggests is VASER Lipo, which uses ultrasound wave energy to eliminate fat while stimulating collagen production gently.
 “This procedure can remove fat effectively and break up adhesions that form dimpling and cellulite.
 When combined with skin tightening treatments such as Ultherapy, cellulite can be improved and treated.”

 For something less invasive, try HYPOXI, a personalised programme that pairs an advanced vacuum and compression technology with healthy nutrition and fitness.
 Developed by Austrian sports scientist Dr Norbert Egger, the patented technology targets cellulite by stimulating the body’s lymphatic system, connective tissue and micro-blood circulation while burning fat.
 Studies have shown that it’s up to three times more effective at targeted fat burning than regular exercise!
 On top of that, each session takes 50 minutes, making it the perfect lunchtime treatment.
 The recommendation is to go two to three times a week to see results, and each package is generally 12 sessions.

-First timers can try HYPOXI at a special price of $38 (worth $216)!
-You’ll get a consultation, as well as a fat loss and a skin training session.
+First-timers can try HYPOXI at a special price of $38 (usually $216)!
+You’ll get a consultation, as well as a fat-loss and skin-training session.